PatMurrayDEV/Share-Your-Rings/README.md

 - **Don't share the app as-is without modification**.
 - **Don't use any of my original art in your modifications and distributions**.

-If you have a health app and want to use this in the app, go ahead :) that woudl be awesome!
+If you have a health app and want to use this in the app, go ahead :) that would be awesome!
 If you want to build an app around this as the core, that also fine; but you'll need to come up with your own branding.

 Cheers!